-During the attachment, the House Officer may be allocated to a range of clinical and non-clinical activities.
+During the attachment, the House Officer will be allocated to a range of clinical and non-clinical activities.
 These activities may include (but not limited to):

-Clinical Activities: Non-Clinical Activities: Patient care including assessment, diagnosis, investigation and management.
-Theoretical learning sessions investigation and management Teaching (including preparation time and Clinical documentation and administration related to patient care preparation of educational resources) · Networking with colleagues Discussion of cases with other clinicians both ad- hoc and as part of multidisciplinary meetings Supervision sessions

-- Review of investigations
+Clinical Activities: Non-Clinical Activities: Patient care includes assessment, diagnosis, investigation and management.
+Theoretical learning sessions Teaching (including preparation time and Clinical documentation and administration related to patient care. preparation of educational resources) Discussion of cases with other clinicians both ad- hoc and as part of multidisciplinary meetings Networking with colleaguesSupervision sessions Review of investigations Practice administration

-- Arranging acute admission to hospital

-- Referring for specialist advice and management, both private and public

-- Engagement with whanau and/or other carers

-- Clinical audit and quality assurance activities

-- · Case conferences and reviews

-- · Telephone and other ad hoc consultations,

-- Preparation of clinical reports.
+- Arranging acute admission to hospital - Referring to specialist advice and management, both private and public - · Engagement with whanau and/or other carers - Clinical audit and quality assurance activities - Case conferences and reviews - · Telephone and other ad hoc consultations, - · Preparation of clinical reports.

-- Practice administration

-- General reading or research
+- · General reading or research

 - Planning meetings

-- Preparation of clinical resources
+- · Preparation of clinical resources

 - Visiting other community services for a broader understanding of the primary healthcare environment